fongc123/notes/Kubernetes/Pod.md

 kubectl run <NAME> --image=<IMAGE_NAME>
 ```

 The cluster will create a pod and will pull the `IMAGE_NAME` image from <span style = "color:lightblue">Docker Hub</span>.
-To view running pods, run the following command.
+The `--port` option can be added to specify the port the container will expose (i.e., which port the container will run on). **This is not the same as services.** To view running pods, run the following command.

 ```bash
 kubectl gets pods